Investment Office · · 24 min read

 The lesson: Entry timing matters less than business quality and operational execution.
 A great asset bought at a tough time can still generate exceptional returns if you have the conviction (and capital) to hold through volatility and add genuine value.

-Failure: The Toys "R" Us Collapse
+Failure: Toys "R" Us

 In 2005, KKR, Bain Capital, and Vornado Realty Trust acquired Toys "R" Us for $6.6 billion.
 It became one of the most studied examples of PE failure.